Views:

 HM Revenue and Customs (HMRC) have a deadline for us to send statements to members which is 6 October following the end of the tax year.

-You can request a statement if you’ve not exceeded the AA.
-This is known as an 'On Demand' statement.
-We're currently sending members a Remediable Pension Savings Statement (RPSS), so again we acknowledge this means you'll be waiting longer than we would like to receive your statement.
+If you’ve requested an ‘On Demand’ statement, as we're currently sending members a Remediable Pension Savings Statement (RPSS), you'll be waiting longer than we would like to receive your statement.

-Your statement is calculated on information provided by your employing authority (EA).
-If you think your statement is incorrect, contact your EA to check the annual update they’ve sent is correct.
+Your statement is calculated on information given by your employer.
+If you think your statement is incorrect, contact them to check the annual update they’ve sent is correct.

 When you receive your pension savings statement, you must update your self-assessment tax return with the actual figure within one year of the 31 January deadline.